Latex Pillow Review: Rubbery and Resilient Rest

 What’s a latex pillow anyway?

 Latex is a popular material for use in a pillow because it’s durable, supportive and soft.
 Latex is extracted from a Hevea-Brasilienis tree, also known as a rubber tree.
-Being that it isn’t a cocktail of strange chemicals, latex pillows are often marketed as being a natural alternative to other pillow types.
+Being that it isn’t made from a cocktail of strange chemicals, latex pillows are often marketed as being a natural alternative to other pillow types like memory foam.

 100% Natural Latex vs. Latex Blends

 Most latex pillows fit the ill-defined term, “natural,” but many of these actually consist of a blend of latex and other materials like polyurethane foam to cut down on cost.
 Unfortunately blending polyurethane foam with latex will reduce durability.
 In addition, there is evidence that polyurethane releases volatile organic compounds that can cause allergic reactions such as skin irritation and breathing issues.

 Manufacturers can call their product, “natural latex” as long as there is a certain percentage of natural material in the synthetic blend.
 I recommend you look for products that are labeled “100% natural latex.”